pantheon-systems/documentation/source/content/guides/composer-convert.md

 ## Deploy

 You've now committed the code to a branch.
 If your site has Multidev, you can deploy that branch directly to a new Multidev and test the site in the browser.
 If the site doesn't load properly, clear the cache.
-If there are any issues, utilize your site's logs via `terminus drush $site.composify -- wd-show` to inspect the watchdog logs, or follow the directions on our documentation on [log collection](/logs).
+If there are any issues, utilize your site's logs via `terminus drush $site.composerify -- wd-show` to inspect the watchdog logs, or follow the directions on our documentation on [log collection](/logs).

-Once you have confirmed the site is working, merge `composify` into `master`, and follow the standard workflow to QA a code change before going live.
+Once you have confirmed the site is working, merge `composerify` into `master`, and follow the standard workflow to QA a code change before going live.

 If your plan does not include Multidev, you will have to merge to master before deploying, then follow the rest of the steps above.
-If you have a local development solution, consider testing your `composify` branch locally before merging.
+If you have a local development solution, consider testing your `composerify` branch locally before merging.

 ## Change Upstreams